open-pioneer/trails-community/src/packages/window/README.md

 ## Author

-This work was orignally contributed by [m-elseberg](https://github.com/m-elseberg).
+This work was originally contributed by [m-elseberg](https://github.com/m-elseberg).